rufusraghunath/kelda/OPEN_QUESTIONS.md

 ## Open questions

+Can we use Deno's bundle capabilty to build work scripts?
+Kit mentioned that Deno compiles to ECMAScript modules.

+Chrome 80 supports module Workers out of the box, using `type: 'module'`.
+In the future, Kelda could use this intead of forcing users to maintain a build chain that compiles to evalable modules. https://web.dev/module-workers/

+Deno uses Web Workers for threading, using the `type: 'module'` option.
+How can Kenda support this? https://deno.land/manual/runtime/workers

 How to deal with TS types for work args?

 ObservableJob, using a generator to yield many results over time